 Educator Resource Library

-This curated suite of resources is designed to provide educators with valuable tools to integrate teaching about repair into any educational setting.
+This curated suite of resources is designed to provide educators and repair advocates with valuable tools to integrate teaching about repair into any educational setting.
 Created by educators and repair experts, resources include pedagogy, program design, lesson plans, supplementary materials, activities and projects.

 Visitors are invited to help expand this catalogue by suggesting additions and/or by applying for a grant to develop new resources.